Career Learning and Employment Center for Veterans, Inc.

 What are the organization's current programs, how do they measure success, and who do the programs serve?

-Federal Resume Workshop
+Federal Resume Workshops

+The virtual Federal Resume Workshop is a specialized, two-hour workshop only addressing federal resume writing, performance-based interviewing, and USAJOBS profile development.
 This workshop is critical to those who want to maintain federal employment and who have transitioned out of the military with less than 20 years of service.
-By acquiring a federal position, attendees can continue their federal service time for retirement benefits.
+By acquiring a federal position, these clients can continue their federal service time for retirement benefits through the Office of Personnel Management (OPM) Federal Employment Retirement System (FERS).

 OJRV One-On-One Supportive Services